ykasidit/pyserial_readline_cpu_usage_reduction/README.md

 Although simply using pyserial's `readline()` worked, it was making the Pi Zero CPU temperature quite high and wasting power.

-My humble conclusion as summarized a the bottom of this page is that pyserial's `readline()` function was reading byte by byte and probably doing some more string appends that used high CPU power and that using `read()` significantly reduced the CPU usage and wrapping `io.BufferedReader` would provide the same `readline()` functionality with far less CPU usage.
+My humble conclusion and solution, as summarized a the bottom of this page, reduced CPU Usage from apx 65% down to 5% - is that pyserial's `readline()` function was reading byte by byte and probably doing some more string/buffer appends that used relatively high CPU power (for the small Pi Zero) and that using `read()` significantly reduced the CPU usage, and that wrapping `io.BufferedReader` would provide the same `readline()` functionality with far less CPU usage.
 You can skip to the conclusion [here](#my-humble-conclusion).

 My humble thanks to [Harald Koenig](https://www.linuxday.at/harald-koenig) for notifying us a while back that he found via `strace` that our USB GPS reader process was reading 'byte by byte' and was therefore inefficient - this very much gave the hint to the final findings and conclusions summarized here.

 Details
 -------

 This repo contains some test code that when used with `strace` would demonstrate and show what it was doing and what workaround helped reduce CPU usage.